sourcehut-mirrors/chawan/doc/urimethodmap.md

 protocol	/cgi-bin/interpret-protocol?%s
 ```

 The redirection template is the target URL.
 If the string `%s` is contained
 in the template, it will be replaced by the target URL.

-Note: Chawan used to URL-encode the substituted URL in the past, but this is
-no longer the case.

 For compatibility with w3m, templates starting with `/cgi-bin/` and
 `file:/cgi-bin/` are special-cased and the starting string is replaced with
 `cgi-bin:`.
-So for example, the template `/cgi-bin/w3mdict.cgi` is the same as
+So for example, the template `/cgi-bin/w3mdict.cgi` is the same
-`cgi-bin:w3mdict.cgi` (and so is `file:/cgi-bin/w3mdict.cgi`).
+as `cgi-bin:w3mdict.cgi` (and so is `file:/cgi-bin/w3mdict.cgi`).

 Example: